A big issue in economics is the tradeoff between efficiency and equity.

 - Efficiency is concerned with the optimal production and allocation of resources given existing factors of production.
+For example, producing at the lowest cost.
 See: Different types of efficiency

 - Equity is concerned with how resources are distributed throughout society.

-- Vertical equity is concerned with the relative income and welfare of the whole population e.g. Relative poverty when people have less than 50% of average income.
-Vertical equity is concerned with how fairly resources are distributed and may imply higher tax rates for high income earners.
+- Vertical equity is concerned with the relative income and welfare of the whole population e.g. relative poverty when people have less than 50% of average income.
+Vertical equity is concerned with how equitably resources are distributed and may imply higher tax rates for high-income earners.

-- Horizontal equity is treating everyone in same situation the same. e.g. everyone earning £15,000 should pay same tax rates.
+- Horizontal equity is treating everyone in the same situation the same. e.g. everyone earning £15,000 should pay the same tax rates.

-For example, the Community Charge (Poll tax) was considered to be economically efficient because a poll tax doesn’t distort economic behaviour. (e.g. doesn’t reduce incentives to work).
+The Community Charge (Poll tax) was a tax on every individual.
+Each individual paid the same amount – regardless of their income.
+It was considered to be economically efficient because a poll tax doesn’t distort economic behaviour.
+It has no impact on incentives to work because if you earn more, the tax you pay remains the same.
 However, by making a millionaire pay the same tax as a poor pensioner, it was considered to be unfair.

 A tax on cigarettes can be said to increase social efficiency.
-The tax makes people pay the social cost of smoking.
+Cigarettes have negative externalities causing the social cost to be higher than personal cost.
+The cigarette tax makes people pay the full social cost of smoking and increases social efficiency.
 However, a cigarette tax is also highly regressive.
-It takes a bigger % of income from low income earners.
+It takes a bigger percentage of income from low-income earners.

-Sometimes, economic policies create a situation where everyone becomes better off (rising real incomes across population).
-However, those on high incomes gain a bigger % rise in real incomes.
-The result is that everyone becomes better off, but, there is also greater income inequality.
+Sometimes, economic policies create a situation where everyone becomes better off (rising real incomes across the population).
+However, those on high incomes gain a bigger percentage rise in real incomes.
+The result is that everyone becomes better off, but there is also greater income inequality.
 Therefore, some people may feel that relatively they appear worse off compared to others in society.